pemo11/easygrader/README.md

 So besides being an hopefully helpful tool, Simpelgrader is also about learning common Python techniques.

 All would not have been possible of course with excellent packages like *lXml* and many others and Python itself.

+If they are any questions left please send me an email.
+My current address is peter.monadjemi@stud.hs-emden-leer.de